fluid-cloudnative/fluid/README.md

 Contributions are welcome and greatly appreciated.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

+## Adopters

+If you are intrested in Fluid and would like to share your experiences with others, you are warmly welcome to add your information on [ADOPTERS.md](ADOPTERS.md) page.
+We will continuousely discuss new requirements and feature design with you in advance.

 ## Open Source License

 Fluid is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.